 Our ability to launch and commercialize certain new products is subject to regulatory approval, which can be lengthy, costly, complex and in some markets unpredictable.
-For example, the timing of our anticipated launch of sorghum hybrids developed through our DoubleTeamTM collaboration with ADAMA will depend on our receipt of regulatory approval.
-Seed products incorporating biotechnology derived traits and crop protection products must be extensively tested for safety, efficacy and environmental impact before they can be registered for production, use, sale or commercialization in a given market.
+Seed products incorporating biotechnology derived traits and crop protection products must be extensively tested for safety, efficacy, and environmental impact before they can be registered for production, use, sale or commercialization in a given market.
 Obtaining and maintaining regulatory approvals requires submitting a significant amount of information and data, which may require participation from technology providers.
 If we are unable to receive the necessary approvals, we will be unable to produce and sell certain of our current and future products, which may have a material adverse effect on our business, financial condition and results of operations.